Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The Kaldi Wide looks and operates essentially like the giant roasting machines you’ll find in the back of commercial roasting facilities.
 It’s just a lot smaller.

-You place it on top of a gas burner, plug it in, pour in your beans, and away you go.
-There is no automation other than the electric motor that turns the stainless steel drum, but a thermometer allows you to monitor the temperature inside the drum and make notes so you can adjust future roasts.
+You place it on top of a gas burner, plug it in, pour in your coffee beans, and away you go.
+There is no automation of the roasting process, other than the electric motor that turns the stainless steel drum.
+A thermometer allows you to monitor the temperature inside the roasting chamber and make notes so you can adjust future roasts.

 It is precisely this manual spirit that makes the Kaldi Wide such a great tool for learning the nuances of coffee roasting.
 You can’t just sit on the sidelines.
 You have to participate.
 Become an artisan.